rsdoiel/antenna/science_and_technology.md

 ---

-## China launches an AI cloud into orbit -12 sats for now, 2,800 in coming years
+## China launches an AI cloud into orbit.
+12 sats for now, 2,800 in coming years

 date: 2025-05-19, updated: 2025-05-19, from: The Register (UK I.T.
 News)